nathansivalingam/nathansivalingam/README.md

 ## Hey there 👋

-I'm a casual academic and fifth-year student studying computer science and mechanical engineering at **UNSW Sydney**.
+I'm a casual academic and final-year student studying computer science and mechanical engineering at **UNSW Sydney**.
 Right now, the majority of my contributions are related to my thesis project where I am working to test vortex generators as a method of cooling photovoltaic modules. 🌱

 ### Developed Projects
 - [Personal Website](https://nathan-personal-website.vercel.app/) &#8594; I converted my resume into a personal website using the skills learnt in COMP6080 at UNSW. 💻